 Relations between South Africa and Pakistan are structured through a Joint Commission (JC), which provides a formal platform for structured bilateral discussions between the two countries.
-Bilateral trade has shown impressive growth, but slowed down to R14 billion in 2020, compared to 2019 when it reached R15 billion.

 The trade balance still remained in South Africa's favour.
 The potential for strengthening cooperation for both countries spans a number of fields, including trade and industry, energy, health, higher education, justice, transport and mining.